benw1916/Satellites-Above/README.md

 ## Next Steps
 The goal is eventually to eventually have this set up in a satellite pointer embedded electronics project.

+Refactor my vectors, to be arrays.
+Pointers scare me.
+D:

 Create a GUI for the application, rather than relying on a console application

 Build the actual embedded electronics satellite pointer thing.